Carbon Monoxide: The Invisible Killer

 Carbon monoxide is an odorless, colorless gas that often goes undetected, striking victims caught off guard or in their sleep.

 This "invisible killer" is produced by burning fuel in cars or trucks, small engines, stoves, lanterns, grills, fireplaces, gas ranges, portable generators or furnaces.
 When the gas builds up in enclosed spaces, people or animals who breathe it can be poisoned.
 Ventilation does not guarantee safety.

 Anyone can be at risk.
 The CDC says infants, the elderly, and people with chronic heart disease, anemia or breathing problems are more prone to illness or death, but carbon monoxide doesn't discriminate.

 Winter can be a prime time for carbon monoxide poisoning as people turn on their heating systems and mistakenly warm their cars in garages.
 As the weather turns colder, it is important to take extra precautions.

 The CDC offers these additional tips:

 The U.S. Fire Administration has put together materials on the dangers of carbon monoxide, including a list of carbon monoxide poisoning symptoms.

 Low to moderate carbon monoxide poisoning is characterized by:

-High level carbon monoxide poisoning results in:
+High-level carbon monoxide poisoning results in: